-- be furloughed by the employer before 31 October 2020 - be included in at least one eligible CJRS claim by that employer - receive taxable pay reported under RTI for each of these tax months: - 6 November 5 December - 6 December 5 January - 6 January 5 February - have pay reported of at least £1,560 by that employer in total over those months - not be on statutory or contractual notice for termination of employment during that period, including termination due to retirement.
+- be furloughed by the employer before 31 October 2020 - be included in at least one eligible CJRS claim by that employer - receive taxable pay reported under RTI for each of these tax months: - 6 November 5 December - 6 December 5 January - 6 January 5 February - be paid at least £1,560 by that employer in total over those months - not be on statutory or contractual notice for termination of employment during that period, including termination due to retirement.

-Where the employee's wages are subsidised under the JSS Open or JSS Closed, the employer will still qualify for the £1,000 bonus if the above conditions are met.
+Where the employee's wages are subsidised under the JSS, the employer will still qualify for the £1,000 bonus if the above conditions are met.

-Company directors can also qualify for this bonus if all the above conditions are met, as can agency workers and contractors who are employed by umbrella companies.
+Company directors can also qualify for this bonus if all the above conditions are met, as can agency workers and contractors employed by umbrella companies